Why Should You Paraphrase?

 The Journal of Applied Psychology (JAP 2015) accepts empirical and theoretical investigations that increase knowledge of motivational, affective, cognitive, and behavioral psychological phenomena in many settings, broadly conceived.

-Some of the source text words have been changed or removed, but the underlined terms are identical to the original; overall the meanings and even the grammar structures have been copied.
+Some of the source text words have been changed or removed, but the underlined terms are identical to the original; overall the meaning and even the grammar structures have been copied.
 Finally, quotation marks are missing.
-Do not use the same language unless you put quotation marks around the content.
+Do not copy passages like this unless you put quotation marks around the content.

 *Quotations around quotes; citations included; many details provided; a complete sentence is quoted.